Four Unique Environments

 The trees grow shorter and more rugged as the track approaches the banks of the mighty Glenelg River.
 The track winds alongside the river and then up along the rim of the towering gorge.
 It turns away from the gorge for brief stretches but always returns to the edge for the most spectacular lookouts imaginable.

 The river is tidal, and the estuary widens as it approaches the sea.
 The sound of waves sometimes echoes 30 kilometres upstream.
 Many visitors combine canoeing and walking.
-It is one of the best canoe trips in Australia.
-The Glenelg is a river of international reputation but sections of it can be enjoyed via a short 10 minute or longer 90 minute walk from different car parks.

 Wildlife is in abundance and includes platypus, ducks, moorhens, emus, kangaroos, wallabies, possums, koalas, wombats and kingfishers.
 More than 700 species of native plants bloom in the bush, including dozens of different wildflowers.